 Sometimes it’s not the consumer who is tilting the reviews, but the medical practice itself.
 Yelp aggressively pushes “visibility enhancing” services to businesses to promote only the positive, and some reputation companies employ armies of fake reviewers, often in far-away boiler rooms, who post thousands of online critiques each day.

 Some sites minimize the likelihood that ratings have been skewed by verifying that a reviewer has been an actual patient.
 As has been seen more generally with Amazon reviews and Angie’s List, this policy is not airtight, but it does dramatically boost the credibility of online commentary.

-Trusted Albany plastic surgeon Dr. Bruce Barach is grateful that so many of his patients have used review sites to express deep satisfaction with their results.
+Trusted Albany plastic surgeon Dr. Sanjiv Kayastha is grateful that so many of his patients have used review sites to express deep satisfaction with their results.
 Check out a sampling of these reviews by selecting the tab above, and contact us today to schedule your personal consultation.